 My sister is, for lack of a better word, a goober.
 Always has been, but I get the right to say that for being the younger brother who’s always looked up to and admired here (and getting beat up by my older sisters during childhood is also a reason I get to say that).
-She’s incredibly smart, talented, driven, successful, brilliant, outspoken, speaks several languages, won awards, loved by everyone, warmhearted, and wonderful.
+She’s incredibly smart, talented, driven, successful, brilliant, outspoken, speaks several languages, won many awards, loved by everyone, warmhearted, and wonderful.
 So, you know, a goober.
 She’s also humble, so you won’t find her on the internet much and I won’t be giving away her name here.

-She’s also a bit of a mentor to me and recently I asked her why anyone would want to be a manager, or more specifically, how to answer that question if asked in an interview.
+She’s also a mentor to me and recently I asked her why anyone would want to be a manager, or more specifically, how to answer that question if asked in an interview.
 Here’s what she had to say about it:

-Management, it turns out for me, is the art and the science it takes to combine the skills to develop and empower people to make effective decisions that make a difference and improve the company bottom line in the market place.
-Most companies make a fatal error when they think that technology defines the company bottom line, in fact it is the loyalty, belief and conviction that what the employees does every day has real value and drives the growth of a company.
-Turnover and lost productivity have a greater impact on the profit and loss statements than most any thing else.
+Management, it turns out for me, is the art and the science it takes to combine the skills to develop and empower people to make effective decisions that make a difference and improve the company bottom line in the marketplace.
+Most companies make a fatal error when they think that technology defines the company bottom line, in fact, it is the loyalty, belief and conviction that what the employees do every day has real value and drives the growth of a company.
+Turnover and lost productivity have a greater impact on the profit and loss statements than most anything else.
 Look at historical mistakes of IBM, AT&T, etc.

-Any Manager that has failed in our company has done so because they think they can lead by demand versus example.
-The key to a being good manager is having a company recognize what their assets are and that your core values align with how they view their staff.
-What are their expectations of their management team.
+Any manager that has failed in our company has done so because they think they can lead by demand versus example.
+The key to a being good manager is having a company recognize what their assets are and what your core values align with how they view their staff.
+What are their expectations of their management team?
 Why did the last manager fail to meet the needs of the company?
-If their answers are not compatible to your core values end the interview and use it as a practice interview.
+If their answers are not compatible with your core values end the interview and use it as a practice interview.

 6 tips for management job interviews

-- Its more important your core values align with the company’s, don’t ‘date’ the interviewer, they are just as much on their best behavior as you are.
+- Its more important your core values align with the company’s, don’t ‘date’ the interviewer, they are just as much on their best behaviour as you are.

-- Ask what the expectations are of the position you are interviewing for.
+- Ask what the expectations are for the position you are interviewing for.
 Ask how their expectations are determined.

 - If a company cannot outline the expected growth, needs and tools needed/provided to meet the defined goals at an interview they never will and thus it will always be your fault when expectations fail.

-- Always ask how long the last manager held the position and what the company will do different to reach its goals.
+- Always ask how long the last manager held the position and what the company will do differently to reach its goals.

 - Always try to get a company bio ahead and read every letter the president has written and ask who their customers/clients are – it all adds up to the core values.